-The main objective of D7.8 is to elaborate an assessment of the innovation risks posed in the C3HARME project and follow a correct and efficient management procedure.
-This deliverable is the second release of the catalogue of innovation risks and builds on the D7.3 Risk Assessment Plan - initial, considered as the project's initial Risk Assessment Plan (RAP).
+The main objective of D7.3 is to elaborate an assessment of the innovation risks posed in the C3HARME project and follow a correct and efficient management procedure.
+This deliverables builds on the D7.3 Risk Assessment Plan - initial, considered as the project's initial Risk Assessment Plan (RAP).
 The mentioned deliverable presents the procedures to be adopted during the implementation of C3HARME to regularly assess potential risks.
 It describes the risk management processes: risk identification, qualitative risk analysis and risk response planning.
-The approach has been adapted to the C3HARME project in order to manage all the different types of risks, the innovation risks for each Key Exploitable Result identified so far.
+The approach has been adapted to the C3HARME project in order to manage all the different types of risks, i.e.:

+- Innovation risks for each Key Exploitable result identified so far. - Ethical risks